 Dr Muthuraj Swamy

-He has been commissioned to write the Archbishop of Canterbury’s Lent book 2019 on the theme reconciliation (SPCK, London & ISPCK, Delhi, 2019).
-He is leading the Mission Theology in the Anglican Communion (MTAC) project and is the Editor of its book series written by theologians from the global South.
-The MTAC series include three Pre-Lambeth Conference books on the Archbishop of Canterbury’s three priorities – Reconciliation, Evangelism and Witness, and Prayer – in preparation of the Lambeth Conference 2020.
+Muthuraj has presented papers in international conferences and has published widely.
+He is the author of The Problem with Interreligious Dialogue: Plurality, Conflict and Elitism in Hindu-Christian-Muslim Relationships (Bloomsbury, 2016).
+He has been commissioned to write the Archbishop of Canterbury’s Lent book 2019 on the theme reconciliation (SPCK, London & Delhi).
+He is leading the Mission Theology in the Anglican Communion project and is the Editor of its book series written by theologians from the global South.

 Telephone: 01223 (3)30641